dongalex0602/ML-projects/README.md

 # ML-projects
-Some of the machine learning projects that I've implemented and explored.
+Some of the machine learning projects that I've implemented.